uspki/policies/certificate-policy.md

 Confirming the Applicants control over the requested FQDN by confirming the presence of a Random Value within a Certificate on the Authorization Domain Name which is accessible by the CA via TLS over an Authorized Port.

 #### 3.2.2.5 Authentication for an IP Address
-Not allowed as of the date of this Certificate Policy.
+Not allowed as of the Effective Date of this Certificate Policy.
+IP Addresses are not allowed in the certificate profiles under this Certificate Policy.

 #### 3.2.2.6 Wildcard Domain Validation
 Before issuing a certificate with a wildcard character (\*) in a CN or subjectAltName, the CA SHALL establish and follow a documented procedure and technical controls that determines if the wildcard character occurs in the first label position to the left of the DotGov and DotMil suffixes (e.g. *.gov, *.mil).
 If a wildcard would fall within the label immediately to the left of the DotGov and DotMil suffixes (e.g. *.gov, *.mil), CAs SHALL refuse issuance.
 All CAs are prohibited from issuing any Wildcard Certificate to the entire gTLDs for DotGov and / or DotMil.

+Wildcard certificates are not allowed to be validated using 3.2.2.4.6 or 3.2.2.4.10.
+All wildcard certificates SHALL require a Domain Authorization Document (3.2.2.4.5) by the Domain Contact authorizing the issuing of a certificate that includes a wildcard domain.

 #### 3.2.2.7 Data Source Accuracy
 Prior to using any data source as a Reliable Data Source, the CA SHALL evaluate the source for its reliability, accuracy, and resistance to alteration or falsification.
 The CA SHOULD consider the following during its evaluation: